PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 collection.validate(full: <bool>)
 ```

 The full parameter is optional.
 Specify true to enable a full validation and to return full statistics.
-MongoDB disables full validation by default because it is a potentially resource-intensive operation
+MongoDB disables full validation by default because it is a potentially resource-intensive operation.

 ### GetLastError